MahsaPaknezhad/MahsaPaknezhad.github.io/_pages/cv.md

 Work Experience
 ======
 **2022-Present Senior Machine Learning Engineer, DataRock Pty Ltd, Melbourne, Australia**
+* Developed an inpainting model for geophysical imagery.
+* Developed a self-supervised learning for multi-band electromagnetic images.
-* Developed inpainting model for geophysical imagery, and deployed image registration, graph neural networks, open-set recognition algorithms for a wide range of projects
+* Developed image registration, graph neural networks and open-set recognition algorithms for a wide range of projects.
-* Developed advanced computer vision techniques such as self-supervised learning for multi-band electromagnetic images.
 * Gained considerable experience in working with Amazon Web Service (AWS)
 * Gained great familiarity with geoscience python libraries such as Geopandas, Rasterio, Folium, GDAL, and more to come.